Unlocking Temporal Question Answering for Large Language Models with Tailor-Made Reasoning Logic: Analysis and Ablation Studies

 \subsection{Necessity of External Python Solver}

 The external Python solver serves as a vital component of our framework.
-As evidenced in CoT \citep{wei2023chainofthought}, intermediate reasoning steps can enhance performance in various complex reasoning tasks.
-We carry out ablation studies to examine the implications of using Python code as intermediate logical steps instead of natural language.
-Table \ref{tb:ablation_necessity} shows the comparison among the baseline performance of using standard prompting method, our method with and without executing the code with an external Python interpreter.
-It shows a significant drop in performance, from 93.8 to 61.2, for single-target instances, and from 76.4 to 33.8 for multi-target instances when we opt not to execute the code using an external Python solver. without executing the code, our method performs worse than the standard prompting baseline on L2 Single, which again demonstrates the necessity of the external Python solver.
+We conduct ablation studies to examine the implications of utilizing an external Python solver for code execution instead of leveraging the reasoning capability of LLMs via in-context learning.
+To ensure a fair comparison, the inputs of both methods are the same, which contain the predefined Python code and all extracted information from previous stages.
+Table \ref{tb:ablation_necessity} shows the comparison among the baseline performance of using the standard prompting method, our method with and without executing the code with an external Python interpreter.
+It shows a significant drop in performance, from 93.8 to 61.2, for single-target instances, and from 76.4 to 33.8 for multi-target instances when we opt not to execute the code using an external Python solver.
+Without executing the code, our method performs worse than the standard prompting baseline on L2 Single, which again demonstrates the necessity of the external Python solver.
+This finding aligns with \citet{gao2023pal} as well.